Tatsuru-Kikuchi/Post-Quantum-Cryptography/README.md

 Contributing and using
 ----------------------

-We hope OQS will provide a framework for many post-quantum implementations.
+We hope QRL for XRL will provide a framework for delicering to the XRPL post-quantum implementations.

 If you have or are writing an implementation of a post-quantum key exchange algorithm, we hope you will consider making an implementation that meets our API so that others may use it and would be happy to discuss including it directly in liboqs.